Han-Cao/HarmoniSV/docs/VCF_manipulation/harmonize.md

 - DP (sequencing depth)
 - RE (number of reads supporting the SV)

 Please note that SV-calling methods may store this information under different names.
 For instance, `INFO/SUPPORT` might be used for `RE`, and `FORMAT/DP` for `DP`.
 The sequencing depth might also be provided separately for REF and ALT alleles (e.g., `FORMAT/DR` and `FORMAT/DV`).
 Additionally, the same type of SV might have different names in different methods (e.g., `DUP:TANDEM` vs `DUP`).
-We will store the harmonized information in the `INFO` field.
+All the harmonized information will be stored in the `INFO` field.

 ** Sniffles2 (ver 2.0.6) **